AndrasKovacs/staged-fusion/README.md

 `a`.
 In this repo, I call this type `Up a :: Type`, in reference to my 2LTT paper, and also because it's a short name.
 So we have in `Up.hs`:

+    import Language.Haskell.TH

-    type Up a = CodeQ a
+    type Up = CodeQ

 This brings us to the main difference between TH and 2LTT.

-In TH, the type of expressions is still `Type`, which means that we can arbitrarily mix together types which are of the form `Up a` and types which are not.
+In TH, the type of expressions is still in `Type`, which means that we can arbitrarily mix together types which are of the form `Up a` and types which are not.
 I can blithely write `f :: Int -> Code Int` or even `forall a. a -> Code a`.